nexus421/KotNexLib/README.md

 - Create random Strings with eas through getRandomString()
 - function to measure time including a return value.
 See measureTime { ... }
 - runsAsJar to check if you are inside an JAR or the IDE
+- Extensions for ObjectBox.
+Dependencies are not shipped with this library.
 - and many more...

 If you have any additional useful features or wishes, tell me!